-An investment philosophy is very similar and inextricably linked to a person’s worldview – with one influencing the other.
+An investment philosophy is very similar and linked to a person’s worldview – one influences the other.
 The way in which a person interprets events in the marketplace, their money management, and investment decisions all make up their investment philosophy and are influenced by their worldview.

 A few of the most common investment philosophies are listed below.
 It is important to note that some investors may also hold a hybrid of these philosophies.